koushikcodes2021/todoApp/README.md

-# todoapp
+# todAapp

-A new Flutter project.
+A simple todo app created using Flutter and SQLite
 ## Getting Started

 This project is a starting point for a Flutter application.